-Robert Stevanovski, Anthony Cassara and David Stevanovski were each appointed to serve on the Company's Board of Directors pursuant to the terms of the Purchase Agreement.
-Each of these directors, as well as Gregory Provenzano, is a principal of D4 Holdings, and Robert Stevanovski serves as manager of Praescient, LLC, the sole manager of D4 Holdings.
-As a result of their relationship with D4 Holdings, each of these individuals may be deemed to have a direct or indirect interest in the transactions contemplated by the Purchase Agreement and the Investor Rights Agreement described above under "Item 1.
-Transaction with D4 Holdings".
-As described above under "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters", D4 Holdings beneficially owns an aggregate of 67.7% of our common stock (which includes 39,000,000 shares of common stock and a warrant to purchase 30,000,000 shares of our common stock).
+Each of Robert Stevanovski, Anthony Cassara, David Stevanovski and Gregory Provenzano is a principal of D4 Holdings, and Robert Stevanovski serves as manager of Praescient, LLC, the sole manager of D4 Holdings.
+As a result of their relationship with D4 Holdings, each of these individuals may be deemed to have a direct or indirect interest in the transactions contemplated by the Purchase Agreement and the Investor Rights Agreement, and the Loan Agreement and the Promissory Note, described above under "Item 1.
+Business - Transactions with D4 Holdings".
+As described above under "Item 12.
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters", D4 Holdings beneficially owns an aggregate of 67.5% of our common stock (which includes 39,000,000 shares of common stock and a warrant to purchase 30,000,000 shares of our common stock).